An uncomfortable truth

 Finally, some firms rely heavily on Cloud-based applications such as Office 365 and Salesforce.
 Certainly, these services are highly resilient and secure.
 However, many Cloud-based applications have limited data retention periods, which is no good if you are a regulated industry that must retain every email and document for 7 years.
 Some vendors offer very limited liability when it comes to compensating you for lost, stolen or corrupt data.
 Only you know the true value of your data to your business.
 Of course, having all your data reside with one vendor gives them a lot of power and makes it harder for you to go elsewhere.
 Having a backup gives you some leverage, and makes migrating to another service easier.

-The reputational and financial cost of a high-profile cybersecurity or data breach can be immense.
+The reputational and financial cost of a high-profile cyberattack or data breach can be immense.
 A study by the British Chambers of Commerce found that 93% of businesses that suffered a data loss for 10 days or more filed for bankruptcy within a year.
 Half of them went out of business almost immediately.
 At Modern Networks, we understand the importance of having a secure, fully integrated data backup, storage and recovery strategy.
 We are always happy to discuss your business needs, provide expert advice and practical solutions.

 Sources: Beaming report 2016, Manta report 2016, ICO 2016, Workspace.co.uk